 There are a number of fun things to do in Bennington, Vermont.
-Some of these include visiting the different historical bridges, the Old First Congregational Church, or the Covered Bridge Museum.
-You can also take a walk through Monument Avenue to enjoy some more old structures.
+These include visiting the historical bridges, the Old First Congregational Church, or the Covered Bridge Museum.
+You can also walk through Monument Avenue to enjoy some more old structures.
 Or, you can simply enjoy the scenic views that the city has to offer.

 What are some things to do in Bennington, Vermont, when it’s raining?

 The rains don’t have to stop you from enjoying what the city offers.
-In fact, there are numerous things to do here when it’s pouring.
+There are numerous things to do here when it’s pouring.
 For instance, the Bennington Museum is an ideal place to visit.

-Here you can admire all the incredible art pieces in this place or learn more about the city’s rich history without worrying about the rains.
+You can admire this place’s incredible art pieces or learn more about the city’s rich history without worrying about the rains.

 What are the best tourist attractions in Bennington, Vermont?

 Here, the list is long.
-However, some of the best places to visit include the Bennington Museum, the different historical bridges, and the Old First Congregational Church.
-These are just some of the many tourist attractions that draw people to this city.
+However, some of the best places to visit include the Bennington Museum, the historic bridges, and the Old First Congregational Church.
+These are just some tourist attractions that draw people to this city.